 Delay-adjusted rates for SEER 13 were obtained through a 2 step process.
 First, the delay adjustment factors are derived separately for SEER 9 and SEER13-9.
-Delay adjusted age specific case counts are computed for SEER 9 and SEER 13-9 using their respective delay adjustment factors.
-Weighted averages of the SEER 9 and SEER 13-9 age specific cancer case counts (with the weights equal to the populations in each registry group) are combined to compute the delay adjusted case counts for SEER 13.
+Delay adjusted age specific case counts are computed for SEER 9 and SEER 13-9 using their respective delay adjustment factors and then summed to get the delay-adjusted case counts for SEER 13.
 These adjusted case counts are then paired with the appropriate denominator to obtain age-specific rates, and are age-adjusted in the usual manner.
 The formula to compute the age-adjusted combined SEER 13 rates is: